khaller93/graphdb-free/README.md

 ### Feedback & Contributions

-Feel free to submit bugs and features on our [Github repository](https://github.com/khaller93/graphdb-free).
+Feel free to submit bugs and features for this Docker image.

 ### Contact